Boys' Clothing Patterns

 Magazines

 Seceral magazines began regularly including inserts of selactive patterns.
-I'm not positive when this behgan, I think in the 1870s.
+Some magazines were created with this expressed purpose.
+Here there is an overlap between fashion and pattern magazines.
+We are not positive when the first patterns appeared in magazines, perhaps the 1870s.
+The Belineator was especially important.
+The best known today is probably McCalls.
 Some of the patterns were multi-printed patterns, as well as templates for interior design elements, lace, needlework and crafts.
 These patterns had all the pattern pieces for several garments laid out on top of each other, and require tracing off of the pattern sheet, grading for size, and adding seam allowance.
-Illustrations offered a much larger number of atterns for sale.
+Illustrations offered a much larger number of patterns for sale.
 At the time ready-made clothes were still limited--especially stylish fashions.
 Mothers would purchase a pattern and then either make it or have a seamstress make it.

 Companies